yfyang86/pmat/README.md

 - [ ] 2022-11: Example/Simulation
 	- [x] Simple demo
 	- [ ] Full example (in plan)
-- [ ] Config file support: In the comming Version
+- [x] Config file support: In the comming Version
+  - [ ] Documentation and Examples.
-- [ ] Adjusted p-value support : In the comming Version
+- [x] Adjusted p-value support : In the comming Version

 ## Wishing List